 Observability

-The fourth essential element for a cloud-native time-series database is observability.
+The fourth essential element for a cloud native industrial data platform is observability.
 TDengine collects all kinds of metrics to monitor the system status, like CPU, memory and disk usage, bandwidth, number of requests, disk I/O speed, slow queries and more.
 It provides a Grafana dashboard TDinsight for visualization and alerting.
 For more about TDinsight, please check the documentation.

 TDengine also provides a component named ‘taoskeeper’.
 The taosKeeper is able to send the metrics to other monitoring tools like Prometheus, thus TDengine can be integrated with existing observability system.